VMEX-finance/vmex/packages/contracts/certora/README.md

 # Submissions

 No extra steps needed for submission, just make sure to stop making changes once the deadline is reached.
-Any changes after the deadline will disqualify your submission.
+Any changes after the deadline will be disregarded for the reward assessment.
 Make sure all your rules are passing unless they are catching a real bug, for which you should also add a markdown file with a description of the vulnerability or a link to a submission on Hats github.
 After the deadline we will review your rules and determine the winners.
 Good luck!